Socrates, Plato, and Aristotle

 Socrates held a rationalist approach to the theory of knowledge, which means that he believed true knowledge comes from the mind, which is rational, and not from the senses, which can be tricked.
-Socrates believed that the mind has an irrational part which is controlled by emotions and this is drawn to the body.
+Socrates believed that the mind has an irrational part, which is controlled by emotions, and this is drawn to the body.
 Once the mind and body merge, the mind is limited by what we are able to perceive with our senses.
-The rational part of our mind mostly remains beyond our conscious knowledge, however Socrates argued that the best way for us to learn the truth about the world is to use rational thought to understand the true nature of ourselves.
+The rational part of our mind mostly remains beyond our conscious knowledge.
+However, Socrates argued that the best way for us to learn the truth about the world is to use rational thought to understand the true nature of ourselves.
 Socrates believed that it is the job of philosophers to connect to the rational mind in order to become a whole person.
 Once this is achieved, a rational person will see things for what they really are.

-Plato did not trust sensory information because we can confuse reality with the imagination, the most extreme cases happen when we dream or hallucinate but this also occurs when we confuse one object for another.
-Plato argued that we are often presented with illusions of this kind, a stick, for example, can appear bent in water, yet when we pick it up we will find that it is straight.
-Things are not always what they seem and we are not always aware that we are making these mistakes.
-Plato praised mathematics as one of the only forms of true knowledge and disliked art because he thought that we distort our perception even further when we attempt to copy an imperfect image.
+Plato did not trust sensory information because we can confuse reality with the imagination.
+The most extreme cases happen when we dream or hallucinate but this also occurs when we confuse one object for another.
+Plato argued that we are often presented with illusions of this kind.
+A stick, for example, can appear bent in water, yet when we pick it up we will find that it is straight.
+Things are not always what they seem, and we are not always aware that we are making these mistakes.
+Plato praised mathematics as one of the only forms of true knowledge, and disliked art because he thought that we distort our perception even further when we attempt to copy an imperfect image.

 Plato's allegory of the cave describes how we are analogous to people who spend their lives looking only at shadows.
-These people will come to believe that only shadows exist and when someone tells them of the world of light above they do not believe them.
-Plato argued that it takes a philosopher to leave the cave and see the world as it truly is.
+These people will come to believe that only shadows exist, and when someone tells them of the world of light above, they do not believe them.
+Plato argued that it takes a philosopher to leave the cave, and see the world as it truly is.
 Like Socrates, Plato believed this could only be achieved through rational introspection.

-Aristotle argued that the mind is a part of the human body and so also rejected mind-body dualism.
-He did however, believe that intellect was different from any other part of the body as our conscious range is not restricted in the way that our physical senses are.
+Aristotle argued that the mind is a part of the human body, and so also rejected mind-body dualism.
+He did however, believe that intellect was different from any other part of the body.
+This is because our conscious range does not appear to be restricted in the way that our physical senses are.
 Aristotle argued that intellect does not have a corresponding bodily organ.
-This means that it does not exist in space, despite having a physical origin.
+This means that it does not exist in space, despite having a physical origin.‹ ›